 Process Oriented Guided Inquiry Learning (POGIL)

-POGIL is a teaching pedagogy which fosters students’ sense of engagement and empowerment by placing an emphasis on developing process skills, and by using distinctive classroom materials and activities.
-It is a team-based-learning framework which emphasizes process skills —
+POGIL fosters students’ sense of engagement and empowerment by emphasizing the development of process skills and by using distinctive classroom materials and activities as they work in small groups.

 - Process-Oriented Guided Inquiry Learning (Carlton College)